NBeibarys/Project-Analyzing-CIA-Factbook-Data-Using-SQL/README.md

 [![Open in Jupyter](https://img.shields.io/badge/Open%20in-Jupyter-orange?logo=jupyter)](Project.ipynb)

 # World Factbook Data Analysis
 This project explores global socioeconomic and demographic indicators using the CIA World Factbook dataset.
-The goal is to extract meaningful insights about population, geography, and economic development across countries, while also practicing SQL-driven analysis and Python visualization techniques.
+The goal is to extract meaningful insights about population, geography, and other indicators across countries, while also practicing SQL-driven analysis.

 ## Project Structure
 - `Project.ipynb` - Jupyter Notebook with SQL code.